nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Cons: May be time-inefficient and inconvenient if there is an influx of new fosterers to be added.

-* **Alternative 2:** Add multiple fosterers at once. itself.
+* **Alternative 2:** Add multiple fosterers at once.
     * Pros: Do not have to parse user input multiple times in order for the user to perform mass addition of new fosterers.
-    * Cons: The add command would be even more convoluted due to the increase in length with all the fields/arguments required.
+    * Cons: The add command would be even more convoluted due to the increase in length with all the fields/arguments required, making the UI less desirable.

 ### Delete feature